 Registered agent services offer several benefits, including:

 You can be your LLCs registered agent if you choose to or designate the role, as long as you or the person/entity you have elected meets all registered agent requirements: being 18 years of age or older, having a physical address in the business’s location, and having unfettered availability during normal business hours.
+Our favorite registered agent services.

 Check out the complete LLC cost breakdown in this complete guide.